-From 2005 to 2012, another sort of relief was permitted in Penang, namely the 1⁄2 -contingency discount for bird attacks, natural catastrophes, and other unforeseen events.
-However, according to Azhari Bin Ahmad (Pers.
-Comm., 18 September 2012), this specific relief is not mentioned, implying that it is no longer administered by the Zakat Management Centre of the Penang Islamic Religious Council.
-Recently, no state allowed the deduction of the cost of living expenses, as illustrated in Table 3.
+From 2005 to 2012, another relief was permitted in Pulau Pinang, namely the 1/4 of contingency discount for bird attacks, natural catastrophes and other unforeseen events.
+However, according to Azhari bin Ahmad, this specific relief was not mentioned, implying that it is no longer administered by the Zakat Management Centre of the Majlis Agama Islam Negeri Pulau Pinang.5 Recently, none of the states allowed for the deduction of the living cost expenses, as illustrated in Table 3.

-However, before 2012, the states of Perlis and Penang allowed for the deduction of self-sufficiency costs.
+Regardless, before 2012, the states of Perlis and Pulau Pinang allowed for the deduction of self-sufficiency costs.
 There was a demand for a re-evaluation of the cost of living (had kifayah) cost deduction on farmers and those assisted by them until the duty to pay crop zakat is rendered so it could take better care of their interests.

 In the 1980s, the Fatwa Council of Perlis resolved to deduct the cost of productivity and self-sufficiency.
 In Perlis, the deduction of productivity costs is permitted for all farmers.
 However, the cost of living in a self-sufficient manner is allowed only if the farmer has no other source of income other than farming.
 Perlis's Baitulmal balances rate fixing and cost deduction; if cost reduction occurs before zakat payment, the rate imposed is 10% (actual rate).
-If the farmer did not subtract any expenses in the second case, then the fixed rate is 5 per cent a concession rate (ruksah) (Mohd Nazim bin Haji Md Noor, Pers.
-Comm., 12 September 2012)
+If the farmer did not subtract any expenses in the second case, then the fixed rate is 5% a concession rate (ruksah).6

-Perlis's Baitulmal has set a particular formula for the cost of living deduction, covering the farmer's personal needs at RM14.12 daily, the wife's daily needs at RM8.47, and the daily needs of children at RM3.28.
-The maximum deduction allowable each year for the needs of farmers, wives, and children is RM5,000, RM3,000, and RM1,200, respectively.
-It is also permitted to subtract debts, cars, lodging, medical, and gifts from parents' necessities (Baitulmal Islamic Religious Council of Perlis, n.d).
-However, without adequate authorisation, information, and an alternative from the Baitulmal, this alleviation was no longer practised in the state of Perlis.
+Perlis's Baitulmal has set a particular formula for the cost-of-living deduction, covering the farmer's personal needs at RM14.12 daily, the wife's daily needs at RM8.47, and the daily needs of children at RM3.28.
+The maximum deduction allowable each year for the needs of farmers, wives and children is RM5,000, RM3,000 and RM1,200, respectively.
+It is also permitted to subtract debts, cars, lodging, medical and gifts from parents' necessities (Baitulmal Islamic Religious Council of Perlis n.d.).
+However, without adequate authorisation, information, and an alternative from the Baitulmal, this alleviation ceased in the state of Perlis.

 The researcher leans towards Perlis's previous practice in deducting high costs accordingly.
-In support of this view, Rahman et al. (2017), Rahmatina (2016), and Abu Bakar and Abdul Ghani (2011) indicate that a decision based on the current and local economy to safeguard the interests of farmers and the poor are made to achieve the goals of Shariah and the best practise of agricultural zakat.
+In support of this view, Rahman et al. (2017), Kasri (2016), and Mahyuddin and Abdullah (2011) indicated that a decision based on the current and local economy to safeguard the interests of farmers and the poor is made to achieve the goals of shariah and the best practice of agricultural zakat.

-At the Shariah Committee in Penang, Item 3.0 (e) of the Islamic Religious Council of Penang No.1/2005 recommended deducting the cost of living, as is done in Perlis.
-According to an interview with Azhari Bin Ahmad (Pers.
-Comm., 18 September 2012), this ruling is not enforced by the Zakat Management Centre of the Islamic Religious Council of Penang.
-However, the Shariah Committee removed the provision and subject from a paddy crop pamphlet published by Penang Baitulmal in 2012 in zakat.
+At the shariah committee in Pulau Pinang, Item 3.0 (e) of the Majlis Agama Islam Negeri Pulau Pinang No.1/2005 recommended deducting the cost of living, as is done in Perlis.
+According to Azhari bin Ahmad, this ruling was not enforced by the Zakat Management Centre of the Majlis Agama Islam Negeri Pulau Pinang.5 However, the shariah committee removed the provision and subject from a paddy crop pamphlet published by Pulau Pinang Baitulmal in 2012.

 Based on the above study, the researcher argues that the deduction of operating costs and living costs in Malaysia should be relieved before zakat is implemented for various reasons.
-First, farmers were obliged to pay agricultural zakat for each harvesting season, and each subsidy earned, they levied wages and profits (al-Mal al-Mustafad).
-Based on the hadith of Rasulullah s.a.w: "One would not donate (perform zakat) unless he is well-to-do" (Al-Bukhari, Kitab Zakat, Bab La Sadaqah Illa 'An Zahri Qhani, no. Hadith 1360), the purpose of zakat is only applicable to the wealthy ones.
+First, farmers are obliged to pay agricultural zakat for each harvesting season, and for each subsidy earned, they levy wages and profits (al-Mal al-Mustafad).
+Based on the hadith of Rasulullah (PBUH): "One would not donate (perform zakat) unless he is well-to-do" (Al-Bukharī 1993, hadith 1360), zakat is only applicable to the wealthy (applies to all adult Muslims who meet the minimum amount of wealth nisab threshold) ones.